webbycrown/kiaweds-statamic-theme/content/collections/our_events/wedding-decorating.md

     content:
       -
         type: text
         text: "Whether you're dreaming of a classic, modern, rustic, or whimsical theme, our decorators craft stunning visuals using high-quality materials, creative concepts, and seamless coordination.
-We handle everything—from ceremony arches and aisle runners to centerpieces and backdrops—with flair and precision."
+We handle everything from ceremony arches and aisle runners to centerpieces and backdrops with flair and precision."
   -
     type: paragraph
     content: